ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 Subnet imported successfully
 ```

-After this the whole subnet configuration should be available on the target machine:
+After this the whole Subnet configuration should be available on the target machine:

 ```bash
 avalanche subnet list